cantryDev/CSGOCaseStatsViewer/Readme.md

 ## Usage

 1. Download the latest compiled version as zip via the <a href=https://github.com/cantryDev/CSGOCaseStatsViewer/releases/latest>latest release tab</a> or compile it yourself with maven.
+2. Unzip the downloaded zip
-2. Execute the execute.bat
+3. Execute the execute.bat
-3. Follow the steps in the commandline which just got opened
+4. Follow the steps in the commandline which just got opened
-4. Get disappointed.
+5. Get disappointed.

 ## Example result